vyavasthita/mail-integration/README.md

 ### Assumptions
 - We can have multiple rules defined in json file.
   But at a time we can run only one rule.
+- Every time we run the script to fetch the emails, we download the all requested emails and update/overwrite the date if email is duplicate.

 ### Scope
 - Tested with english language search only.